victor-torres/CodeRhino/README.md

 ## JavaScript callback function

-The basic operation of CodeRhino is:

-1. Schedule task
-2. Verify task status
-3. Get task results

-But you can also use JavaScript callback functions with scanPorts(), downloadFile() and runCommand() methods.
+You can also use JavaScript callback functions with scanPorts(), downloadFile() and runCommand() methods.

 ### scanPort() with callback